madstrawberry/zoover-assignment/COMMENTS.md

 ## Task 2

 For now, due to lack of time, I only handled the happy path and have not implemented an error state if something went wrong fetching data.

-I would also move fetching the data to a separate service, so it will be easier to replace or mock the fetching logic.